 I know this was an incredibly long post.
-I know this is an incredibly long story to tell … and even to read, if you are reading it as I’m writing it out and posting each piece.
+I know this is an incredibly long story to tell … and even to read!
 But … every piece is meaningful.
 When I reflect back on this part of Joshua’s story, it wasn’t the peaceful, exciting birth story that I so longed to have.
 There was certainly excitement and joy, but it is an example of what a loving God I serve that even in the middle of worry and pain, He is an ever-present, faithful God who still does miracles.

 As hard as it is sometimes to see where He is working in my life, I must take a minute and acknowledge where I KNOW He has worked.

 Make a list of the times in your life that you saw God move.
 Keep it as a running list.
 A gratitude journal, or thankfulness journal, (there are a few affiliate links below to a few really cool journals I found) or keep a note in your phone app.
 Refer to your God experiences when you are down.
 Refer to them when life is really hard.
 Refer to them when you feel hopeless.
 Refer to them when your day is going bad.
 Then actively give the worry or hurt to Him and pray.
 Have a conversation with Him.
 He’s always there waiting on us.